ScanReach/ScanReach.Documentation/docs/ConnectPOB/manage-nodes.md

 ## Mesh Debug Tool (MDT)

 Opened by pressing the "Debug" button in the Node List Table Item Details [(J)](#node-list-table-item-details).
-This is a tool for admin users or ScanReach to use during fault searching or developing.
+This is a tool for admin users or ScanReach to use during debugging or internal testing.
 We will break down the image into sections and explain each point in the list.

 <div class="img-container">
 <img src="./node-admin-images/mesh-debug-images/mesh-debug-tool-full.png" alt="Mesh debug tool"/>